 - Other medical services

 Since May 2016, Prof. Dr. med.
-Michael Lell has been the Chief Physician of the Department of Adult and Pediatric Radiology, Neuroradiology and Nuclear Medicine at the Academic Hospital Nuremberg, as well as the Head of the Department of Radiology at the Paracelsus Private Medical University.
+Michael Lell has been the Head Physician of the Department of Adult and Pediatric Interventional Radiology, Neuroradiology and Nuclear Medicine at the Nuremberg Hospital, as well as the Head of the Department of Radiology at the Paracelsus Private Medical University.

-Prof. Lell received his medical education at the Universities of Regensburg and Munich.
-After his doctoral thesis defense (Subject: "Signal changes in magnetic resonance imaging during and after radiation therapy / chemotherapy for the treatment of tumors") in 1998, he became the Assistant Physician and Research Fellow at the Institute of Radiology at the University Hospital Erlangen.
-In 2003, he had board certification in Diagnostic Radiology and was appointed as Senior Physician there.
-Prior to work in the Academic Hospital Nuremberg, he worked as a Senior Consultant and Permanent Representative of the Director of the Institute.
+Prof. Lell graduated from the Universities of Regensburg and Munich.
+After his thesis defense on the subject "Signal changes in magnetic resonance imaging during and after radiation therapy / chemotherapy for tumor treatment", in 1998, he became an Assistant Physician and a Research Fellow at the Institute of Radiology at the University Hospital Erlangen.
+In 2003, he was board certified in Diagnostic Radiology and was appointed as a Senior Physician there.
+Prior to working at the Nuremberg Hospital, he worked as a Senior Consultant and Permanent Representative of the Director of the Institute.

 Photo of the doctor: (c) Klinikum Nürnberg

-Department of Adult and Pediatric Radiology, Neuroradiology and Nuclear Medicine.
+Department of Adult and Pediatric Interventional Radiology, Neuroradiology and Nuclear Medicine.

 We will be happy to answer all your questions.